fire-ae/fire-ae.github.io/README.md

 ### Research
 <div align="justify">
-We conduct independent scientific research across a wide range of disciplines, especially fundamental and interdisciplinary works in hard and applied sciences.
-Our projects are driven by curiosity, rigor, and the pursuit of knowledge.
+FIRE Araştırma Eğitim Ltd. Şti. conducts independent scientific research across a wide range of disciplines, especially fundamental and interdisciplinary works in hard and applied sciences.
+Its projects are driven by curiosity, rigor, and the pursuit of knowledge.
 Active projects can be seen from Research Projects page above.
 </div>

 ### Education
 <div align="justify">
-We are dedicated to the education and training of researchers and researcher candidates.
-Our programs range from undergraduate workshops to graduate-level training programs, all designed to equip new scientists with the tools they need to succeed, reduce the precarious state of researcher career, and empower them.
+FIRE Araştırma Eğitim is dedicated to the education and training of researchers and researcher candidates.
+Its programs range from undergraduate workshops to graduate-level training programs, all designed to equip new scientists with the tools they need to succeed, reduce the precarious state of researcher career, and empower them.
 </div>

 ### Reference Materials